 Tax fees were for services related to tax compliance, including the preparation of tax returns and claims for refunds, and tax planning and tax advice.

-All Other fees were for services rendered for other advisory and assistance services, which were approved by the appropriate audit committee.
+All Other fees were for services rendered for service organization attest reports, other advisory and assistance services, which were approved by the appropriate audit committee.

 Other Fees